marosseleng/iv122/javadoc/iv122/com.github.mseleng.iv122.util/-turtle/-init-.md

 `Turtle(currentPosition: `[`Coordinates`](../-coordinates/index.md)` = Coordinates(0.0, 0.0))`

-A helper class to work with the turtle graphics

-The initial direction of the turtle is 0.0 (the turtle is heading East)

-### Parameters

-`currentPosition` - the coordinates of the starting point
+creates the turtle starting at the given coordinates and heading east

+**Constructor**
+creates the turtle starting at the given coordinates and heading east